signalfx/gdi-specification/specification/repository.md

   - MUST have license information in `README.md`
 - MAY have a `RELEASING.md` file that documents the release process, but this file MUST NOT document private processes.
-For projects that use private release jobs, the `RELEASING.md` file may be absent or just contain the following note:
+For projects that use private release jobs, the `RELEASING.md` file SHOULD be absent or, if included, just contain the following note:
   > The release process involves signing built packages and binaries and thus
   > must be kept private and not exposed publicly.
 - MUST add the [SECURITY.md](templates/SECURITY.md)